ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 section.
 They have access to the BLAS in their source code, through a wrapped C API.
 They will next encounter three problems:

-* this API is not type safe;
+* this C API is not type safe;
 * it is not generic; and
-* it is tied to availability of the BLAS library.
+* it is tied to availability of an external BLAS library.

 Our developer's next step for solving these problems would be to write a generic C++ wrapper, with a fall-back implementation for unsupported